tanner-johnson2718/MEME_OS_3/README.md

 ## Part 1.5

 It was clear from part 1 that libc introduces all sorts of weirdness.
-To keep our exploration as pointed as possible and to eliminate any obfuscation of what our code is actually doing we are gonna write our own libc
+To keep our exploration as pointed as possible and to eliminate any obfuscation of what our code is actually doing we are gonna write [our own libc](./MEME_Lib/).
+It gives us basic wrappers for commonly used system calls, some string manip, and anything else we add later.

 ## Part 2, Async